The commission packet and agenda for the Monday, August 19, 2019 City Commission meeting at 7:00pm is

 A Michigan resident who moves and registers out of state may not re-register to vote in Michigan until he or she reestablishes residency here.
 Whenever you move to a new city or township, you must re-register to vote.
 If you move within a city or township, you must update your address.
 This can be handled through your local clerk, at a Secretary of State Branch office, or by mail.
 Michigan voters must use the same residential address for voter registration and driver license purposes.
 Consequently, if you submit a driver license address change, it will be applied to your voter registration and a new card will be mailed out.
-Similarly, if you submit a voter registration address change, a sticker from the Secretary of State will be sent to you to apply to your Driver’s License.
-Note: If you change your address at the Clerk’s Office (City Hall) it does change your driver’s license record at the Michigan Secretary of State.
-We strongly encourage you to go to the Michigan Secretary of State to change your address.
-We receive all information from the Secretary of State on a daily basis.
-If move to a new address within 30 days of an election, you must vote in the State, City or Township that you previously resided in.
-If you move to a new location in the City of Adrian this could affect which Precinct you will be required to vote in.
-Please make sure to re-register to vote when moving to a new state, town, city or township.
+Similarly, if you submit a voter registration form to the Clerk’s Office with an address change, a sticker from the Secretary of State’s Office will be sent to you to apply to the back of your Driver’s License.

 - All states are required to provide voting equipment which permits residents with disabilities to vote a secret ballot without assistance.

-- All Michigan polling places are equipped with at least one AutoMARK Voter Assist Terminal.
+- All Michigan polling places are equipped with at least one Voter Assist Terminal (VAT).

-- The AutoMARK is placed on a table with a privacy hood attached to ensure the secrecy of the ballot.
+- The VAT machine is placed on a table with a privacy screen around the monitor to ensure the secrecy of the ballot.